Aaron-Speedy/Sugondese/README.md

 - lut = plant, vegetation, vegetable
 - gat = I, me
 - vus = to accept
-- wad = to eat, to drink, to consume, to swallow, to ingest, food, food-like, edible
+-  = to eat, to drink, to consume, to swallow, to ingest, food, food-like, edible

 Using these words, translate the following sentences
 <details>
   <summary> I eat the plant</summary>
-    Gat wid lut
+    Gat klid lut
 </details>
 <details>
   <summary> I accept the plant</summary>